kaztakata/celonis-hacks/content/posts/2022-01-29-setup-dependent-endpoint-in-extractor-builder.md

 tags: ['Event Collection','Extractor Builder']
 ---

 In the last post [Configure Endpoint for Suitable Extraction](../2022-01-22-configure-endpoint-for-suitable-extraction), I configured Endpoint in Extractor Builder to suit my business requirements, and still there are points to extract change history of issues, and to extract data by Delta Load option.
-Today I would like to setup regarding change history.
+Today I would like to setup regarding change history using Dependent Endpoint in Extractor Builder.

 At first how do I extract change history of Planio Issue ?
-Again I looked at [Planio Documentation](https://plan.io/api/#issues) and found I can get single issue with journals (change history) by `GET /issues/123.[json|xml]` with `journals` to `include` parameter.
+Again I looked at [Planio Documentation](https://plan.io/api/#issues) and found I can get single issue with journals (meaning change history in Planio).
+To do this, request `GET /issues/123.[json|xml]` with `journals` to `include` parameter.
 To identify issue ID (`123` part at above URI), issue list I created before is required as prerequisite.
 So I should at first get issue list then iterate to get journals by each issue ID.

 In Celonis Extractor Builder it is possible to fullfill above by adding Dependent Endpoint.
 At 4 Define Endpoints screen click three dots of Endpoint `issues` I created before and cilck add Dependent Endpoint.